 These Healthy Peanut Butter Banana cookies are inspired by my obsession with my Best Ever Soft Peanut Butter Cookies.
 Not only do we love that recipe for peanut butter cookies, but as well as many of you.
 One of my top-performing pins right now – those Peanut Butter Cookies are becoming a household favorite for many of you.

 It was actually a reader’s comment that made me switch up the recipe for my peanut butter cookies to make these Healthy Peanut Butter Banana Cookies.
-They mentioned in their comments that they reduced the brown and granulated sugars, increased the peanut butter and added a banana.
+They mentioned in their comments that they reduced the brown and granulated sugars, increased the peanut butter, and added a banana.
 I meant to follow their directions and my recipe to a T so that I could recreate and try it.

-Sadly, I didn’t follow my own recipe directions and unknowing omitted the butter.
+Sadly, I didn’t follow my own recipe directions and unknowingly omitted the butter.
 Now upon first bite, I was like holy cow I can really taste the banana.
 I felt like I had missed an ingredient, but they raised more like a muffin than a cookie.
 But they were oh, so soft and the banana & peanut butter really shined.
 So I just didn’t think more about it.

 Then when I came to write the recipe was when I realized I left out the butter.
 EEK!

 BUT when I added the nutritional content to these cookies, they came out to only 112 calories per cookie!
 So I was like heck yes, they were just right then.
-Making a snack that is one of my kids favorite without overloading them granulated sugar in the afternoon before dinner.
+Making a snack that is one of my kids’ favorite without overloading them with granulated sugar in the afternoon before dinner.